 WordPress vs. Squarespace: Pros and Cons

 You must have understood that WordPress is a much better website creation platform than Squarespace.
-Now it’s time to look at the benefits and disadvantages of using both the options for powering your site.
+Now it’s time to look at the pros and cons of WordPress, and the pros and cons of SquareSpace.

 1. Pros and Cons of WordPress